FreetimeMaker/FreetimeMaker/README.md

 - 🖥️ Desktop and Linux apps
 - 📦 App distribution through F-Droid and custom repositories
 - 🧩 Developer tools, SDKs and automation
-- 🎮 Minecraft-related apps, launchers and integrations
+- 🎮 Minecraft-related apps and integrations

 ---